Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 Connect with a California Employment Attorney Now for Expert Guidance!

-If you’re being sued for breaching a non-compete agreement in California, you should contact an employment attorney immediately and arrange to file a motion to dismiss the case.
+If you’re facing a lawsuit for breaching a non-compete agreement in California, you should contact an employment attorney immediately and arrange to file a motion to dismiss the case.

 You can also seek compensation through a civil lawsuit.
 If an unlawful non-compete agreement negatively impacted your livelihood, you could be entitled to financial recovery for damages and/or payment of court fees.